How might we help users to look for sketching destinations so they will be more motivated and inspired to sketch outdoor?

 User research and discovery

 Logo and identity design

-02 Let users share their artworks
+02 To let users share their artworks

-In order to better understand the needs, problems and motivations of the sketchers, I reached out to 3 people who practiced outdoor sketching regularly.
+To better understand the needs, problems and motivations of the sketchers, I reached out to 3 people who practiced outdoor sketching regularly.

 I conducted in-person interviews about these areas: